martinuslee/kulaundry/README.md

 CSS template : Thanks to Colorlib.com
 https://colorlib.com/wp/template/login-form-v3/

-ejs view template is used to show data from node server with mysql.
+ejs view template is used to show data from node server with MySQL.

 ## Database - mysql

-1. Machine.sql has Machine Id which is a primary key, and location attribute where it is located in the dorm.
+1. Machine.sql has Machine Id which is a primary key, and location attribute where it is located at the dorm.

 2. Account.sql has User Id that is a primary key, password, user name, and email attributes.